axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-09-Memento-GMP-v6.0.6.md

     }"
     ```

-1. Register Memento ITS on ITS Hub
+1. Register ITS edge contract on ITS Hub

-    Proceed with this step only if ITS deployment on $CHAIN is confirmed.
-Replace `contracts` in $CHAIN config on `ENV.json` with following:
+    Proceed with this step only if ITS deployment on Memento is confirmed.
+Add the following to `contracts` in the Memento config within `ENV.json`:

     | Network              | `ITS_EDGE_CONTRACT`                          |
     | -------------------- | -------------------------------------------- |